Cannabis and Sleep : Making the Most of Your Herbal Nightcap

-How to cannabis and sleep relate to each other?
-Well, there are some things we now.
+How do cannabis and sleep relate to each other?
+Well, there are some things we know.
 For instance, people have been smoking weed for centuries, and they have been doing it for several reasons.
 Pain management, inflammation, autoimmune disorders, skin care, nausea relief, sleep deprivation – you name it.
 The very fact that cannabis pollen was found on the mummy of Ramses II must have something to do with health benefits of using weed.
 That famous pharaoh made it to 96 years of age while average Egyptians usually died in their thirties or forties.

 But if someone is suffering from of sleep deprivation, cannabis can improve the quality of sleep.
 If you enjoy a toke or two before bed, you may find it much easier to fall asleep and stay asleep.